nicolashuberIT/mail-bot/README.md

 * contacts/
 * includes/

-This python application was developped with a rather simple user experience in mind.
+This python application was developed with a rather simple user experience in mind.
 To use the mail-bot you only need need basic programming skills and can just follow this guide.

 First of all: never post critical information in the source code itself.
 For example, password strings etc. could be inputted in command line interactions!